The 2025 AES Europe Student Recording Competition

 • Be accepted by your faculty advisor as a submission from your school or section.

-• Register to attend the convention you are competing at either in-person or remotely.
-Student Registration Confirmation email will include the appropriate submission link.
+• Register to attend the convention you are competing at either in-person or using the non-attending remote competition entry option.
+Your registration confirmation email will include the submission link.

 • Submit your recording and documentation to the submission link in the registration confirmation email.
 Be sure to submit your recording according to the submission guidelines prior to the deadline.